Fundamental residual amplitude modulation in electro-optic modulators: Fundamental RAM and Conservation of energy

-In this section we present several results that are relevant to understand the nature of $\mathrm{RAM_{F}}$.

-We first present (in \ref{subsec:microcopic_model}) a model of the radiation emitted by the crystal cell when the distribution of charges inside the cell is simultaneously affected by a high frequency plane wave and by the external modulating field.
-It is shown that there exists a $\mathrm{RAM}$ effect at the level of each cell, which we call microscopic $\mathrm{RAM}$ ($\mathrm{RAM_{\mu}}$) and relation between $\mathrm{RAM_{\mu}}$ and $\mathrm{RAM_{F}}$ is obtained.
-This provides a classical interpretation on the genesis of the $\mathrm{RAM_{F}}$ effect.

-In subsection (\ref{subsec:Teorema_Poynting}) we show that $\mathrm{RAM_{F}}$ can also be obtained from conservation of energy if one introduces a more general version of the Poynting theorem when the electrical permittivity of the media is time-dependent.
-We also show that the same physical principles that yield the propagation of light inside a crystal can be used to describe $\mathrm{RAM_{F}}$.
+\qquad In this section we show that $\mathrm{RAM_{F}}$ can also be obtained from conservation of energy if one introduces a more general version of the Poynting theorem when the electrical permittivity of the media is time-dependent.
+We also show that the same physical principles that yield the propagation of light inside the crystal of EOM can be used to describe $\mathrm{RAM_{F}}$.

-Finally, a direct relation between $\mathrm{RAM_{F}}$ and the changes that the modulating field produces on the charge distribution inside the crystal cell is obtained.